wp-plugins/display-post-meta/readme.txt

 * Greatly improved display of custom field data
 * Removed the `[show_meta]` shortcode
 * Add clarifying statement if no custom fields
-* Placed all core functions into a class
-* Improved WordPress coding standards compliance

 = 1.2.0 =